vuoz/solar-predict/Readme.md

 ## Info
-This was part of the submission for the team "solar-predict" in the bw-ki contest 2024
+This was part of the submission for the *team "solar-predict" in the bw-ki contest 2024
+*Though the team consisted only of 1 member
 Username: zxp

 Check out the branch containing the submission: